retifrav/pinger/README.md

 ### Why still Qt 5 and not Qt 6

-Qt 6 still has a [number of issues](https://github.com/retifrav/pinger/issues/4), included degraded performance.
+Qt 6 still has a [number of issues](https://github.com/retifrav/pinger/issues/4), including degraded performance.